LightSAFT: Lightweight Latent Source Aware Frequency Transform for Source Separation: Conclusion

 \section{Conclusion}

 }

 We explore the method to reduce the number of the model's parameters and maintain the performance.
-We show that our method is reasonable for source separation tasks in the performance and the applicability, which can be used in a restricted environment like the MDX challenge.\\ The LightSAFT-Net+ shows the competitive performance even though it is a conditioned source separation model.
-For future work, we will study the method to extend it to other tasks, like TFC-TDF in the encoder.
+We show that our method is reasonable for source separation tasks in the performance and the applicability, which can be used in a restricted environment like the MDX challenge.\\ The LightSAFT-Net shows the competitive performance even though it is a conditioned source separation model.
+For future work, we will study the method to extend it to other tasks.

 \hypertarget{acknowledgment}{